The Offspring: Mainstream success with Smash (1994–1995)

-When the Offspring returned to the studio in January 1994 to record their third album, the band's relations with producer Thom Wilson had begun to strain.
+When the Offspring entered the studio in January 1994 to record their third album, the band's relations with producer Thom Wilson had begun to strain.
 Three months later, the Offspring released what would become their biggest-selling album, titled Smash.
 The album was initially released to little mainstream attention until its lead single "Come Out and Play" received airplay from the Los Angeles radio station KROQ-FM, helping to raise the band's profile and eventually hitting number one on the Billboard rock charts for two weeks in the summer of 1994.

 The success of "Come Out and Play" not only propelled Smash to peak at number four on the Billboard 200 and receive simultaneous gold and platinum certification four months after its release, but it also helped bring punk rock into the mainstream and is often considered a breakthrough album for the then-underground pop-punk and skate punk scenes.
 The album's next two singles, "Self Esteem" and "Gotta Get Away", had similar success to "Come Out and Play" in both chart performance and radio airplay.
-Smash has continued to sell consistently well in the years since its release, setting an all-time record for most units sold by an independent label band at over 11 million records and having sold over six million copies in the U.S. by 2000.
+Smash has continued to sell consistently well in the years since its release, setting an all-time record for most units sold by an independent label band at over eleven million records and having sold over six million copies in the U.S. by 2000.
 The album also sold very well outside of the U.S., particularly in Australia, where it debuted No. 1 on the ARIA Charts, and remained in that position for three weeks in 1995.

 The Offspring toured extensively throughout 1994 and 1995 in support of Smash.
 In addition to opening for bands like Pennywise, Bad Religion, and SNFU, the band had already graduated to headliner status by the summer of 1994, when they toured North America with Guttermouth and Big Drill Car.
 They toured Europe with Desaster Area, and then the US in the fall with Rancid.

-Touring for Smash continued throughout the first half of 1995, playing their first shows in Japan and Australia (including appearances at Big Day Out) and headlining tour dates with bands like Weezer, Quicksand, No Use for a Name, The Vandals, and Lunachicks.
+Touring for Smash continued throughout the first half of 1995, playing their first shows in Japan and Australia (including appearances at Big Day Out) and headlining tour dates with bands like Weezer, Quicksand, No Use for a Name, the Vandals, and Lunachicks.
 By the end of the album's supporting tour, the Offspring had started playing at larger venues such as theaters and arenas as opposed to the clubs and smaller venues they were previously accustomed to.

 Also in 1995, the band bought out the rights to their first album.
 Holland and Kriesel had created their own record label Nitro Records and started signing bands.
 One of their first releases was a re-release of the band's 1989 debut album, The Offspring.
 The label also signed a number of punk bands including The Vandals, Guttermouth, Jughead's Revenge, and AFI.
 Soon after, Nitro Records became solely Holland's responsibility.